cube-js/cube/README.md

   cubejs/cube
 ```

-And then open http://localhost:4000 in your browser to continue set up.
-You can learn more by following our [Getting started](https://cube.dev/docs/getting-started-docker) guide.
+Then, open http://localhost:4000 in your browser to continue setup.
+You can learn more by following our [Getting started guide](https://cube.dev/docs/getting-started-docker).

-Alternatively, if you have Node.js installed, you can run this command and follow the [Getting Started](https://cube.dev/docs/getting-started) guide.
+Alternatively, if you have Node.js installed, you can run this command and follow the [Getting started guide](https://cube.dev/docs/getting-started).

 ```
 $ npx cubejs-cli create hello-world